waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Solved Puzzles
 - **Seafoam Islands B3F Water Current (East):** The strong water current on B4F is disabled by pushing a single, isolated boulder at (20, 7) on B3F into a hole at (20, 6).
 - **Seafoam Islands B3F Layout:** Discovered that the eastern and western sections of B3F are not connected.
-The main boulder puzzle area is only accessible from a specific ladder on B4F (the eastern one), not the ladder connected to the western side.
+The main boulder puzzle area is only accessible from a specific ladder on B4F (the eastern one).

 ## B. Failed Puzzle Attempts
 - **Seafoam Islands B3F Boulder Puzzle (West):** The `boulder_puzzle_solver` tool confirmed that the puzzle in the isolated western section is unsolvable with the current configuration of boulders and holes.
 It is a red herring.

 ## C. Solved Development Issues
-- **Boulder Puzzle Solver Refinement:** The `boulder_puzzle_solver` tool has been updated to incorporate A* pathfinding for player reachability checks.
-This prevents it from failing when the player is in an isolated area, which was confirmed on B3F.
-- **Boulder Puzzle Solver (Invalid/Hanging):** The solver had multiple issues.
-First, it produced an invalid solution by failing to verify that the player could reach the exact push position.
-This was fixed by removing the 'find adjacent goal' logic from the inner `player_a_star`.
-Second, it would hang indefinitely due to a `NameError` and then due to the inner `player_a_star` lacking a timeout.
-Both issues were resolved, and the tool is now functional.
-- **Pathfinder Tool (Invalid Path):** The pathfinder generated multiple invalid paths that attempted to move through 'impassable' tiles.
-This was caused by a logical flaw in the `is_traversable` function, which did not correctly prioritize the 'impassable' check and had incomplete logic for movement between special tile types like 'steps' and 'ladders'.
-The function was rewritten with a clear hierarchy of checks to resolve the issue.
+- **Pathfinder Tool (Invalid Path):** The pathfinder generated multiple invalid paths that attempted to move through 'impassable' tiles or from land to water.
+The root cause was a flawed sorting key in the A* algorithm's logic for finding an adjacent tile when the primary target was blocked.
+This caused it to fail repeatedly and was the source of my map hallucinations.
+The tool has been rewritten with corrected logic.

 ## D. Future Development Ideas
 - **Puzzle Identifier Tool:** Create a tool that parses the `map_xml_string` to automatically identify puzzles (like boulder/switch combos or spinner mazes) and output their key coordinates.
 This would streamline using solver tools.
-(Correction: This must be a tool, not an agent, because it involves parsing raw XML data, which is a computational task.)
+- **Agent-Assisted Tool Definition:** An agent that takes a high-level description of a bug and debugging suggestions to help formulate the `define_tool` call, reducing manual effort.

 ## E. Unverified Hypotheses
 - **Normal-type effectiveness:** Normal (observed from CUT) might be super-effective against Grass and/or Psychic types (vs. LEGION the EXEGGCUTE).